open-feature/ofep/OFEP-flagd-grpc-sync.md

 <img src="images/ofep-fd-grpc-1.png" width="300">

-Further, server push can be expanded to have `event types` such as flag updates, modifications and deletions, giving more performant connectivity between flagd and flag management system.
+Further, server push can be expanded to have `event types` such as flag additions, updates and deletions, giving more performant connectivity between flagd and flag management system.
+Performance improvements come from reduced payload size(single flag change vs all flags) and connection establishment overhead, which is missing with streaming.

 <img src="images/ofep-fd-grpc-2.png" width="300">